 The stories also serve as a source of inspiration for students.
 The featured artists have worked in a range of materials – such as wood, metal, fabric, wool, leather and plastic – and have come from different backgrounds to share their enthusiasm and creativity at the World of WearableArt™ Awards competition.

-Site © Copyright: IPENZ in conjunction with World of WearableArt™ Ltd, 2011.
+Site © Copyright: World of WearableArt™ Ltd, 2011.
 World of WearableArt™ is an original concept created by Suzie Moncrieff in 1987.
 World of WearableArt, WOW, Bizarre Bra and Illuminated Illusion are trademarks licenced to World of WearableArt Ltd. All images and material on this site are being provided solely to support New Zealand teachers and students to deliver Technology in the NZ Curriculum.
 No material on this site can be used for commercial gain or be used to promote any other event other than World of WearableArt.